What is a hand plane?

 Luthiers usually make their own finger planes from offcuts of dense wood.

-Spokeshaves – Family of specialty planes for shaping curved pieces of wood
+Spokeshaves – Specialty planes for shaping curved pieces of wood

 What is a spokeshave used for?